mtran21081990/WinAppAutomation/SampleProjects/WhiteLibraryAutomation/REAME.md

 ## How to run

-1. Install Python 3.7 or newer version.
+1. Download & Install Python 3.7 or newer version.
 Might require to install latest .Net framework to run sample WPF application.

+2. Download & Install Appium Desktop application at [Appium GitHub Release Link](https://github.com/appium/appium-desktop/releases/tag/v1.13.0).
+This is the automation server which will receive JSONWireProtocol messages and then use WinAppDriver to automate on application-under-test.

+3. Download & Install Windows Application Driver (WinAppDriver) at [WinAppDriver GitHub Release Link](https://github.com/Microsoft/WinAppDriver/releases).
+This is a service to support Selenium-like UI Test Automation on Windows Applications.
+This service supports testing Universal Windows Platform (UWP), Windows Forms (WinForms), Windows Presentation Foundation (WPF), and Classic Windows (Win32) apps on Windows 10 PCs.
+WinAppDriver complies to the JSON Wire Protocol standard and some application management functionalities defined by Appium.

-2. Pull/Download the project from Git.
-Also pull/download the sample WPF application (more sample application will be updated later) [WPF_Application](https://github.com/mtran21081990/WinAppAutomation/tree/master/SampleApplication/WPF_Application)
+4. Pull/Download the project from Git.
+Also pull/download the sample WPF application (more sample application will be updated later) [Sample WPF Application GitHub Link](https://github.com/mtran21081990/WinAppAutomation/tree/master/SampleApplication/WPF_Application)

-3. Open a Python IDE (prefered PyCharm), then open the WhiteLibraryAutomation project.
+5. Open a Python IDE (prefered PyCharm), then open the AppiumLibraryAutomation project.
 Create a new Interpreter for this project in File > Settings > Project Interpreter.
 Restart IDE (if need).

-4. Install all required packages by executing file "required_packages.bat".
-The file will install: robotframework, robotframework-SikuliLibrary, robotframework-whitelibrary and pyyaml.
+6. Install all required packages by executing file "required_packages.bat".
+The installed libraries are: robotframework, robotframework-SikuliLibrary, robotframework-appiumlibrary and pyyaml.

-5. Copy 02 required White library dll files in [Prerequisites/WhiteLibrary/bin](https://github.com/mtran21081990/WinAppAutomation/tree/master/Prerequisites/WhiteLibrary/bin) and paste into {Project_URL}\WinAppAutomation\venv\Lib\site-packages\WhiteLibrary\bin.
+7. Add environment variable "DISABLE_SIKULI_LOG" = 1 to disable sikuli's log files

-6. Run test suite in Tests\Suites.
-There are 02 sample test suites for now.
+8. Run test suite in Tests\Suites.
+There are 01 sample test suites for now.
-+ sample_test.robot: Contains test cases which require input in Tests/Data/settings.yaml: MAIN_WINDOW_NAME: "Untitled - Paint"; PATH: "C:\\Windows\\System32\\mspaint.exe"
-  - Test case "Test Sample Case With Wait 1s" with tag "sample_1": Open a Paint and draw a rectangle then save.
-  - Test case "Test Sample Case With Wait 1s No Draw" with tag "sample_2": Open a Paint and then save.
-+ sample_test_not_use_settings.robot: Contains test cases which don't need to input anything more.
-  - Test case "User automates on Paint application" with tag "sample_no_1": Open a Paint and draw a rectangle then save.
-  - Test case "Test Sample Wpf Application" with tag "sample_no_2": Open the dowloaded WPF application and verify/click on all controls.